 Billing statements are for the next week of care.
 Billing statements posted on the family account reflect weekly charges one week before the provided care.
 The office manager emails a weekly statement to families with account transactions (charges and payments).
 The WSU accounts manager reconciles payments on Fridays with payment required by the following Monday at noon.
-Additional charges for a field trip, transition, or registration fees are added to the next week's bill.
+Additional charges for a field trip, late pickup fee and registration fees are added to the next week's bill.

-Families with unpaid balances have a two-week window of service to pay their account in full.
+Each family must complete a WSU Children's Center Tuition Contract at enrollment.
+Families have a twoweek window of service to pay their account in full.
 Late payments result in an email or text message reminder with three days allowed to clear an account.
 Failure to keep your account in good standing may result in a suspension of care for your child.
 The suspension will remain in effect for up to two weeks or until the account is cleared of past due charges.
-Neglecting to pay the balance during the two-week suspension period, will result in forfeiture of childcare services at the Children's Center.
+Neglecting to pay the balance during the two-week suspension period will result in forfeiture of childcare services at the Children's Center.
 Re-entry requires placing your child's name on the waiting list until an opening occurs in an age-appropriate classroom.

 Families receiving childcare-subsidies from grants, state programs, or private donors, must pay their agreed upon co-pay every two weeks.
-Parents will work with the Director and Office

-Manager to determine the amount of their weekly co-pay.
+Parents will work with the director and office manager to determine the amount of their weekly co-pay.
 The family will be responsible for paying charges over the agreed upon co-payment amount when the subsidies, grants, or state programs reduce payment amounts due to lack of attendance or funding.